codingABI/id3esp32obd2/README.md

 # id3esp32obd2
 The id3esp32odb2 is a esp32 based DIY bluetooth dongle to show diagnostics data from a VW ID.3 car on an android mobile phone.

-The following diagnostice values are supported:
+The following diagnostics data values are supported:
 - SOC (BMS)
 - Car operation mode
 - ODOMETER